Nakano-Nadel type, Bogomolov-Sommese type vanishing and singular dual Nakano semi-positivity: Fujita's conjecture type theorem with singular Hermitian metrics

+Here, Theorem \ref{Fujita Conj thm for psef} holds with the addition of a Nakano semi-positive vector bundle (see [35,\,Theorem\,4.3]).
 In this section, as an extension of these theorems to singular Hermitian metric of holomorphic vector bundles, we show Theorem \ref{Fujita Conj for Grif} involving the $L^2$-subsheaf with respect to $L^2$-type Nakano semi-positive singular Hermitian metric.

-Here, we introduce a concept on numerical dimension for nef line bundles.
+We introduce a concept on numerical dimension for nef line bundles.